 I’ve done a 10k too and am signed up for a half marathon.
 More than anything, losing weight has allowed me to be the best mum I can be.
 We go rock-climbing, swimming, biking and even to Centre Parcs where I’ll whizz down the slide rather than cover up in a towel.

-Now I’m a Wellness Coach I tell my new members; ‘You’ve got the most amazing journey ahead of you and the best day of your life is yet to come’ – because that’s what it felt like for me.
+Now I’m a WW Coach I tell my new members: ‘You’ve got the most amazing journey ahead of you and the best day of your life is yet to come’ – because that’s what it felt like for me.